Forensic Scientist

 - What is some frequently used equipment in the lab/ what are they used to look for?

-Asked by AP over 7 years ago
+Asked by AP about 8 years ago

 I'm afraid those questions are much to broad for me to summarize here.
 See if your library has copies of Richard Saferstein's Forensic Science Handbooks or his smaller volumes on forensics.